Mark Anderson (Minnesota politician): Personal life

 Anderson is married to his wife, Barb.
 They have four children.
 Anderson currently resides in Fort Myers, Florida.

-He is an airline pilot (B757, B767) and a businessman.
+He is a retired airline pilot (B757-B767), though he continues to fly business jets as a contract pilot, which he has done professionally since 1993.
+He has been a FAA Certified Flight Instructor (CFI-MEII) since 1988.

+Anderson is also an entrepreneur and businessman having founded Channel Inn & Granny's Pub (1982-1983), MTA Enterprises LLC (1993-present), Gull Dam Brewing (2012-2018) and a partner in the group which founded Twin Cities Summer Jam (2018-2023).

 Anderson is a National Aeronautics Association (NAA) aviation record holder (listed in the book 2003 U.S. And World Aviation & Space Records), for setting the fastest time to fly around the border of the continental U.S. (1 day, 21 hours, 27 minutes).
-He also received a Recognition Award - NAA's Most Memorable Record - by setting this record on December 17, 2003, overflying Kitty Hawk, NC within the exact hour of the 100th anniversary of the Wright Brother's commemorative flight.
+He also received a Recognition Award - NAA's Most Memorable Record - by setting this record on December 17, 2003, overflying Kitty Hawk, NC within the exact hour of the 100th anniversary of the Wright Brother's historical flight.

-Anderson holds a black belt in Karate, achieved under martial arts training supervision of Grand Masters Gordon Franks and Pat Worley.
+Anderson holds a black belt in Karate, achieved under martial arts training supervision of USA Karate's Grand Masters Gordon Franks and Pat Worley as well as Masters Allan Kunstmann and Rob Nelson.

-Anderson is the son of former Minnesota State Senator Don A. Anderson (and Violet Anderson) who served 1983-1990.
+Anderson is the son of the late former Minnesota State Senator Don A. Anderson (and Violet Anderson) who served 1983-1990.